rayotoo/Neuroscience.github.io/index.md

 ## Central Control of Respiration - Central control of the Digestive System Consciousness and Sleep

-## Possible reasons why breathing is adversely affected in COVID-19 and search the
-literature for a possible mechanism of viral infection of the cardiorespiratory center in the brainstem.
+## Possible reasons why breathing is adversely affected in COVID-19 and search the literature for a possible mechanism of viral infection of the cardiorespiratory center in the brainstem.

-### Solution
 + One inhales the virus, and it gets into the mucous membrane of one’s throat.
 The virus then moves down the respiratory tract which includes airways of the lungs, nose and throat.
 These airways have the ACE2 receptor which is known to be the functional receptor of SARS-CoV.